Marine and fish biology

 This includes research on:

-The biology staff are collaborating with several local and international institutes and companies on basic and applied research on marine and freshwater biology, and training of post graduates.
+The biology staff are collaborating with several local and international institutes and companies on basic and applied research on marine and freshwater biology, and training of post graduate students and postdocs.

-One important example is a MSc programme in Aquatic biology and fisheries, run jointly with the Marine and Freshwater research institute in Iceland.
+One important example is the MSc programme in Aquatic biology and fisheries, run jointly with the Marine and Freshwater research institute in Iceland.

 Research projects